bbzfc/bbzfc/docs/bbzfc_specs/client_authorization.md

 ---

-Once the user is authenticated, he will have access to the system.
+Once the user is authenticated, he will have access to the **Main Server**.
 Inside the system there will exist a hierarchy of roles which will allow access to various functionality.
 For example,

 - general game play
 - user administration